Equity An Introduction to Equity Crowdfunding

 Startups can generate more money by topping up a VC funding round with equity funding.
 That gives them a way to raise more funds while still focusing on critical business operations, which can attract more investors to their business.
 Upon seeing prominent VC or angel investors getting involved, a solid business plan, and a neat concept, more equity crowdfund investors might decide to invest in that company as well.
 Equity crowdfunding and angel investing are complementary because equity crowdfunding provides a convenient and easy opportunity for angel investors to participate.

-Another important factor to consider before deciding to invest is the potential for return on your investments.
 Early-stage companies that are perfect for equity crowdfunding have a few characteristics in common:

 - A good supply of “marketing dollars.”
 All “viral” and successful crowdfunding campaigns generally have a good amount of capital to supply their marketing budget.
 After all, buying Facebook ads and making an enticing video pitch costs money.